2026 Entertainment Lineup!

 Bob is the official master of ceremonies for the Smoky Mountain Scottish Festival and Games, and has performed in this role at Scottish heritage events across America.
 His stock of stories and ready wit are well suited for hosting musicians on our Edinburgh Stage as well as our whisky tasting seminars.
 A veteran of stage and film, his CD titled, “I’ll Tak the Lo Road” was rereleased in 2020.

-Culture and History Presentations 2024 – Stay Tuned for 2025 Info!
+Culture and History Presentations 2026

 Join us for entertaining and educational presentations from experts eager to share their knowledge of Scottish and Scottish American history, culture and lore.

 Let Haggis Macleod regale you with his enchanted Celtic stories.
-Haggis Macleod is the stage name for Jay McClure.
+Haggis Macleod is the stage name for James McClure.
 He has performed as a storyteller for over 23 years including with the Brevard (FL) Theatrical Ensemble telling a wide variety of stories.
 He is a member of the Clan Macleod society and specializes in Celtic stories.
 He was given permission to wear pheasant feathers as a clan baird by the past Chief Macleod of Macleod.
 He is currently a storyteller with Ghost Walk of Gatlinburg.

 Stages